 Put together the dish:

-If you’re making this dish for many & are in short of ripe mangoes, then you can use field marrow (also known as Mangalore cucumber, Malabar cucumber) along with ripe mangoes to make this dish or chop mangoes into pieces.
+If you’re making this dish for many & are in short of ripe mangoes, then you can use field marrow (also known as Mangalore cucumber, Malabar cucumber) along with ripe mangoes to make this dish or chop mangoes into many pieces.
 This is an age old trick my granny's used to feed our big fat family.

 If you're using field marrow, then keep the peel of filed marrow on, deseed it, chop it into cubes.
 Add cubed field marrow pieces into the wok first after seasoning & cook them using 1 cup of water & salt.
 Once they are almost cooked, add in ground masala and ripe mango pieces.
 Cook them through.